Kendrick Lamar Made His New Album For Himself — Not Us

 With all of these examples of cancel culture not ever actually canceling anyone, it’s hard to reconcile Lamar going so hard against the “hypocrites” and the “sensitive” while defending bad men who abused Black women.
 The dismissal feels callous coming from a person still grappling with trauma himself.
 And as a Black woman listening to the album, it feels particularly isolating.
 As he’s working through the pain of his past, a lot of Mr. Morale & the Big Steppers is triggering fresh pain for others — deadnaming his trans family members and repeatedly using a homophobic slur to make a point (“Auntie Diaries”), defending his right to collaborate with an abuser (“Savior”), shirking the responsibility that comes with being a high profile person with a platform (“Mirror”).

-Clearly, Lamar’s self-imposed time out of the limelight has resulted in some serious heart work, because the artist of the to pimp a butterfly and DAMN eras is not the man we see today.
+Clearly, Lamar’s self-imposed time out of the limelight has resulted in some serious heart work, because the artist of the To Pimp a Butterfly and DAMN eras is not the man we see today.
 Unlike other projects that felt personal but simultaneously universally applicable — “Alright” and “i” are considered anthems for a reason — Mr. Morale & the Big Steppers is a pointedly subjective work, pages torn out of Lamar’s journal and turned into song for the sake of personal liberation.
 By speaking his truths aloud, he’s attempting to free himself from the emotional constraints that have bound him his entire life.
 However, the new album also highlights the fact that the evolution of Kendrick Lamar is far from over; there’s still some work to be done.
 And he’s doing it for himself, not us, so there is a possibility that we won't be able to connect with the “new" Kendrick.
 If this album is any indication, I don’t know that Lamar even cares.